Dog Psychology, Behaviour & Training

 Scientific Studies

-Are you aware that trainers in New Zealand have taught rescue dogs to drive a specially adapted car around a track using science-based methods?
-And three years later in 2015, 3 UK rescue dogs (pictured above) were taught to steer an unadapted light aircraft through a figure of eight in the sky via instructions only.
-This was taught on the ground using the same scientific-based methods and transferred to the aircraft.
-These positive methods are the same methods all dog parents/owners, trainers, and behaviourists should be used to help train or retrain behaviour.
+Did you know that innovative trainers in New Zealand have successfully taught rescue dogs to drive a specially adapted car around a track using science-based methods?
+In a remarkable feat in 2015, three rescue dogs from the UK were trained to steer a light aircraft through a thrilling figure-eight manoeuvre in the sky, relying on verbal instructions and memory.
+This incredible training process began on the ground, in a wooden box with a wheel. then moved to the back of a truck utilising the same scientific techniques, before being transferred to the aircraft.
+These positive reinforcement methods not only foster a strong bond between dogs and their trainers but are also essential practices that every dog owner, trainer, and behaviourist should embrace to effectively train or retrain canine behaviour.

-A dog behaviourist looks at the dog's body language to help understand the psychology, thoughts and feelings shown on the outside, and help to understand what is happening in their brain.
-Only then are we able to offer the most comfortable and rewarding cognitive behavioural therapy training programme to help repair any lack of confidence or help to reduce the anxiety, fear or confusion that dictates the unwanted or unpredictable behaviour!
+A dog behaviourist looks at the dog's body language to help understand the psychology that dictates the behaviour because canine thoughts and feelings are shown on the outside, which helps to understand what is happening in their brain.
+Only then are we able to offer the most comfortable and rewarding cognitive behavioural therapy and training programme to help repair or rebuild any lack of confidence or help to reduce the anxiety, fear or confusion that dictates the unwanted or unpredictable behaviour!

 Complete Help and Advice Using Modern Scientific Methods